 5. Skim off the fat and reheat the liquid in the microwave or small sauce pan on the stove top.
 Pour it over the dish and sprinkle the dill overall.
 Serve with the cranberry sauce on the side.

-Nothing could be simpler than cooking up a cranberry conserve in the microwave.
-A little sugar to sweeten the fruit’s tartness and in 10 minutes you have an accompaniment for a festive meal, a spread for bagels with cream cheese, a topping for a dish of yogurt or ice cream, a filling for a shortbread tart crust.
-The conserve will keep in the refrigerator for up to three months.
+Nothing could be simpler than cooking up a cranberry conserve.
+A little sugar to sweeten the fruit’s tartness, a kiss of orange citrus, a dash or two of bold spicing, and a quick cooking, and in a few minutes you have an accompaniment for a festive meal, a spread for bagels with cream cheese, a topping for a dish of yogurt or ice cream, a filling for a shortbread tart crust.